-Accurate and timely scientific information form the basis of the Commission's fisheries management decision-making.
-Continued investments in the collection and management of fishery-dependent and -independent data remain a high priority for the Commission and its member states.
+Accurate and timely scientific information form the basis of the Commission's fisheries management process.
+Continued investments in the collection and management of fisherydependent and -independent data remain a high priority for the Commission and its member states.
 The challenge will be to maintain and expand data collection efforts in the face of shrinking state and federal budgets.
-Past and current investments by state, regional and federal partners have established.of-the Atlantic Coastal Cooperative Statistics Program (ACCSP) have established the program as the principal source of marine fishery statistics for the Atlantic coast.
-State and regional fishery-independent data collection programs, in combination with fishery statistics, provide the scientific foundation for stock assessments.
+Past and current investments by state, regional and federal partners have established the Atlantic Coastal Cooperative Statistics Program (ACCSP) as the principal source of marine fishery statistics for the Atlantic coast.
+State and regional fisheryindependent data collection programs, in combination with fishery statistics, provide the scientific foundation for stock assessments.
 Many data collection programs will continue to be strained by budget restrictions, scientists' workload capacities, and competing priorities.
 The Commission remains committed to pursuing long-term support for research surveys and monitoring programs that are critical to informing management decisions and resource sustainability.